rubyaustralia/roro/README.md

 ## I want to see the pretty meetup slide decks!

 Feel free to clone this repo!
-The markdown in the slide decks can be used in [Deckset][].
+The markdown in the slide decks can be used and viewed in [Deckset][], or you can simply view the PDF versions of the slides.

 ```sh
 git clone git@github.com:rails-oceania/roro.git